-If you are not meeting SAP standards, you'll receive an email notice before the beginning of the next term.
+If you are not meeting SAP standards, you will receive an email notice before the beginning of the next term.

-You may submit a Satisfactory Academic Progress Appeal form for the specific aid year you are appealing (find it on the Forms page).
-Submit the appeal form no later than 30 days before the end of the term you receive notice.
-Incomplete or late appeals may jeopardize the reviewing of your appeal in a time frame that would allow disbursement of financial aid, if the appeal is approved.
+You must submit a Satisfactory Academic Progress Appeal by the deadline date listed on the appeal form to be considered for reinstatement of your financial aid eligibility.
+Incomplete or late appeals may jeopardize the review of your appeal in a time frame that would allow for you to receive financial aid, if the appeal is approved.

 You may appeal your financial aid suspension status for the following reasons:

 - Your record shows that you earned the required GPA or cumulative completed credits percentage to meet SAP standards during a term at your own expense.